zafarahmed66/rasterex/docs/RxSDK_for_Server/RxPrint/theRxPrinter3dObject.md

 ### GetPlane

 Returns the definition for the specified clipping plane as given by its four coefficients.
 Six different planes are supported (index 0 to 5).
-See [Appendix D](#appendix-d) for more information about the four coefficients.

 #### Syntax